mcu-tools/mcuboot/boot/cypress/README.md

     cd mcuboot
     git submodule update --init --recursive

-### Building Solution
+### Building solution

-Root directory for build is `boot/cypress`.
+The root directory for build is `boot/cypress`.

-Root folder contains make files infrastructure for building both MCUBootApp bootloading application and BlinkyApp user application.
+The root folder contains a make-files infrastructure for building both MCUBootApp bootloading-application and BlinkyApp user-application.

-Instructions on how to build and upload MCUBootApp bootloading application and sample user application are located in `MCUBootApp.md` and `BlinkyApp.md` files in corresponding folders.
+For instructions on how to build and upload MCUBootApp bootloading-application and sample user-application, refer to the [MCUBootApp.md](MCUBootApp/MCUBootApp.md) and [BlinkyApp.md](BlinkyApp/BlinkyApp.md) files in corresponding folders.

 **Toolchain**

-**GCC_ARM** is the only supported (built and verified on GCC 7.2.1).
+**GCC_ARM** is only supported (built and verified on GCC 9.3.1).

-It is inluded with [ModusToolbox® Software Environment](https://www.cypress.com/products/modustoolbox-software-environment) and can be found in folder `./ModusToolbox/tools_2.1/gcc-7.2.1`.
+It is included with [ModusToolbox™ Software Environment](https://www.cypress.com/products/modustoolbox) and can be found in folder `./ModusToolbox/tools_2.4/gcc`.

-Default installation folder is expected by makefile build system.
+The default installation folder is expected by the makefile build system.

-In case of using another installation folder, version of **ModusToolbox IDE** or another GCC Compiler - path to a toolchain should be specified to a build system using **TOOLCHAIN_PATH** flag.
+To use another installation folder, version of **ModusToolbox™ IDE** or another GCC Compiler, specify the path to a toolchain using the **TOOLCHAIN_PATH** parameter.

-**Example:**

-    make app APP_NAME=BlinkyApp PLATFORM=PSOC_062_2M IMG_TYPE=BOOT TOOLCHAIN_PATH=/home/fw-security/ModusToolbox/tools_2.0/gcc-7.2.1

-Supported platforms for `MCUBoot`, `BlinkyApp`:

-* PSOC_062_2M
-* PSOC_062_1M
-* PSOC_062_512K

-### Build Environment Troubleshooting
+### Build environment troubleshooting

-Following CLI / IDE are supported for project build:
+The following CLI/IDE are supported for project build:

 * Cygwin on Windows systems
 * unix style shells on *nix systems
-* Eclipse / ModusToolbox ("makefile project from existing source")
+* Eclipse / ModusToolbox™ ("makefile project from existing source")

-*Make* - make sure it is added to system's `PATH` variable and correct path is first in the list;
+*Make* - Ensure that it is added to the system's `PATH` variable and the correct path is the first on the list.

-*Python/Python3* - make sure you have correct path referenced in `PATH`;
+*Python/Python3* - Ensure that you have the correct path referenced in `PATH`.

-*Msys2* - to use systems PATH navigate to msys2 folder, open `msys2_shell.cmd`, uncomment set `MSYS2_PATH_TYPE=inherit`, restart MSYS2 shell.

-This will inherit system's PATH so should find `python3.7` installed in regular way as well as imgtool and its dependencies.
+*Msys2* - To use the system's path, navigate to the msys2 folder, open `msys2_shell.cmd`, uncomment set `MSYS2_PATH_TYPE=inherit`, restart the MSYS2 shell.
+This will inherit the system's path and find `python` installed in a regular way as well as `imgtool` and its dependencies.